 The FLEGT status and a way forward

-Two years after the initial implementation of the EUTR, it is clear that the EU industry is still struggling to deal with and effectively implement its requirements.
-One major obstacle to the EU industry is a general lack of knowledge regarding where to obtain (and how to interpret) information and documentation that can support their due diligence processes and provide indicators of risk.
-Even though the VPA processes have generated vast amounts of information and clarified legal requirements in many countries, this information is still of a character that stakeholders in the EU are often not able to use this information in a way that allows them to make meaningful conclusions about timber legality risks.
+Two years after the initial implementation of the EUTR, it was clear that the EU industry was still struggling to deal with and effectively implement its requirements.
+One major obstacle to the EU industry was a general lack of knowledge regarding where to obtain (and how to interpret) information and documentation that could support their due diligence processes and provide indicators of risk.
+Even though the VPA processes have generated vast amounts of information and clarified legal requirements in many countries, this information was still of a character that stakeholders in the EU were often not able to use in a way that allowed them to make meaningful conclusions about timber legality risks.

-More effective implementation of the EUTR will have the added knock-on effect of pushing demand for increased legal compliance and timber tracking in producer countries.
-A main issue now is that most VPA countries feel that they can still export without restrictions to the EU.
-If the relevant actors start to become more demanding in terms of information and documentation requirements, then it will increase the interest for VPAs in additional countries.
-Through the proposed risk assessments and tools, it would be made clear that countries who are further advanced in the implementation of clear Legality Definitions and Timber Legality Assurance Systems will make better trade partners because it will be easier to confirm timber origin, legality and track timber products from forest to export.
+More effective implementation of the EUTR would have the added knock-on effect of pushing demand for increased legal compliance and timber tracking in producer countries.
+A main issue at that time was that most VPA countries felt they could still export without restrictions to the EU.
+If the relevant actors started to become more demanding in terms of information and documentation requirements, then it would increase the interest for VPAs in additional countries.
+Through the proposed risk assessments and tools, it would be made clear that countries who were further advanced in the implementation of clear Legality Definitions and Timber Legality Assurance Systems would make better trade partners because it would be easier to confirm timber origin, legality and track timber products from forest to export.